SAP/ui5-webcomponents/docs/6-contributing/04-website-samples.md

 # Creating Website Samples

 The website app is developed in its own package `packages/website`.
 Components features or states are demonstrated via samples meant for consumers.
-The samples are placed in `/packages/website/docs/_samples` folder.
+The samples are placed in the `/packages/website/docs/_samples` folder.

 **For example:**
-The Button samples can be found in `/packages/website/docs/_samples/main/Button`
+The Button samples can be found in the `/packages/website/docs/_samples/main/Button` folder.

 ## Run the Website